Voter ID: What's New?

 At this time, voters must show ONE of the forms of government-issued photo ID set forth at ShowIt2Vote.com to vote absentee in person or a regular ballot on Election Day.

-Voters who do not have a qualifying ID as shown at ShowIt2Vote.com can cast a provisional ballot on Election Day that a bipartisan team at the Election Board can validate via signature matching.
-They can also vote absentee by mail if needed.
+Voters who do not have a qualifying ID as shown at ShowIt2Vote.com can cast a special signature-match provisional ballot on Election Day that a bipartisan team at the Election Board can validate via signature matching.
+Voting absentee by mail may be another option.

 KNOW YOUR BALLOT

 County, state and federal elections occur every even-numbered year in August (primary) and November (general).
 Local municipal elections occur every year in the spring.